gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve latest build configuration, such as app name, landing page image, splash image used in a mobile build.
+Fetch latest build configuration, such as app name, landing page image, splash image used in a mobile build.

 *Returned Response:*